lelutin/.vim/README.md

     vim -c "PlugInstall"
     # should already be committed to my dotfiles
     # ln -s ~/.vim/vintrc.yaml ~/.vintrc.yaml
-    pip install vim-vint==0.4a3  # TODO this should be packaged in debian sudo gem install solargraph
+    pip install --break-system-packages vim-vint==0.4a3  # TODO this should be packaged in debian sudo gem install solargraph
     vim -c "CocInstall"